 The example that the authors introduce in chapter 5, is that of Duct tape.
 Based on the academic concept of affordances, which essentially suggests that people and technology are fundamentally entangled with one another, and which leads to the fact that merely owning and implement ting technology is not enough to deliver business advantage.

 Our research finds that effective leadership is one of the most critical factors associated with digital maturity.

 I share the position expressed in the book, that Digital Maturity does not require a new type of leadership.
 After all, Digital Transformation is only partly about technology; it is also, and more importantly, about using new technology to enable novel or more effective business strategies.
 Which, we all agree, is the primary purpose of leadership in a business environment.

-Issue is that too many people see positive digital leaders as a kind of wizard.
+The issue is that too many people see positive digital leaders as a kind of wizard.
 This because there is still a lot of technological ignorance spread across many levels of management.
-For sure a good Leaders that can improve digital maturity need to have a strong technical mastery, and/or digital literacy..
-Through the survey the authors identify 4 “skills” that make or break a digital leader (none of them is new, is just their relevance that changes).
+For sure a good Leaders that can improve digital maturity need to have a strong technical mastery, and/or digital literacy.
+Through the survey, the authors identify 4 “skills” that make or break a digital leader (none of them is new, is just their relevance that changes).

 - Transformative Vision

 One of the most important aspects about Leadership in digital mature companies is not just the type of leadership, but how much leadership is distributed in the organization.
 One of the characteristics of digitally immature companies is that leadership is trapped at the upper levels of the organisation.
 Whereas mature companies have all experimented successfully with flattened hierarchies and distributed leadership models.